 This cheesecake is the absolute best.
 Period.
 It’s creamy, a little tart, and just the right amount of sweetness!
 I love the triple berry combination for the puree because it brings a lot of flavor and really feels like a slice of summer.

-You can also make the cheesecake and the topping up to 3 days ahead of time, storing them separately until you are ready to serve.
+You can also make this summer berry cheesecake and the topping up to 3 days ahead of time, storing them separately until you are ready to serve.
+It’s the best dessert to serve for a party – it’s always a hit!

 this recipe’s must-haves